benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-03-generic-unification-with-sawmill.md

     * Does `f(g(X), a)` unify with `f(g(b), X)`?
     * Does `f(X, Y)` unify with `f(g(Y), Z)`?
     * Does `f(X, Y)` unify with `f(Y, g(X))`?
+    * Try coming up with some interesting examples of terms which don't unify.

 Let's sketch out an algorithm for unification.